 The Single-Plate Lapping Machine

-- The flatness of the lapped surface is theoretically a copy of the lapping plate, which is constantly kept flat by the conditioning rings.
+- The flatness of the lapped surface is theoretically a copy of the lapping plate.
+The lapping plate is continuously flat by the conditioning rings.

-- The parallelism and dimensional uniformity of workpieces is ensured by the flatness of the pressure plate and by interchanging the workpieces.
+- Ensuring the parallelism and dimensional uniformity of workpieces is by the flatness of the pressure plate and by interchanging the workpieces.

-- The size accuracy is achieved by the precisely controlled removal rate per unit of lapping time.
+- Achieving size accuracy by the precisely controlled removal rate per unit of lapping time.

-- The surface finish is determined by the grit type, lapping fluid (film) and pressure.
+- Determining the surface finish goes off of the grit type, lapping fluid (film), and pressure.

 Assortment of workpieces